faizaslam11/faizaslam11/README.md

 ### Hey, I'm Faiz AKA bigbash 👋

 - 🔭 I’m currently working on python, JavaScript and there Frameworks
-- 🌱 I’m currently learning OpenCV, Loves Frontend
+- 🌱 I’m currently learning OpenCV.
-- 👯 I’m looking to collaborate on Websites and designing repos.
+- 👯 I’m looking to collaborate on ML projects, Websites and designing repos.
 - 🤔 I’m looking for help in Vue.js!
 - 💬 Ask me about anything you don't get on Google.
 - 📫 How to reach me: Insta . itz_faiz_aslam, Discord . bigbash#0998